Last updated on July 29th, 2023

 4) Do not go to the glacier in the rain, it is easy to slip on the rocks.
 Also streams can flood the path and block the way.

 5) The route is easy enough, no need to have special skills or equipment.
 However, you should wear comfortable shoes.
 Slippers or sandals are a bad idea.

 6) When I was searching for information about this hike, no one ever mentioned a word about horseflies.
 But they can be pretty aggressive in that area in summer and early fall.
 Another time when I encountered them in Georgia was in another region Racha.
 When we went on a hike to the Buba glacier from Shovi, horseflies there were even worse.
 They bit me on my legs and arms and it produced a severe allergic reaction.

 That experience makes me want to say – wear long pants that cover your legs, preferably in pale colors.
 Also, do not apply any perfumed cosmetics not to attract horseflies.
 However, there are no horseflies near the glacier.
 They breed mainly in grassy areas closer to the water.

 What Not to Forget to Bring With You

 – A bottle – behind the bridge there is a spring and a small trickle of drinking water that you can fill in a bottle.
 See photo in the beginning of this post.

 – Picaridin – the most effective repellant to ward off horseflies.
 It will be very helpful if you are sensitive to insect bites.
 After Racha, I am now carrying it in my backpack every time I go on a hike in the Caucasus.
 And it helps.

 – Hydrocortisone cream – for that case if you got bitten and itching and swelling are bad.

-– A hat & sunglasses – two-thirds of a trail goes through the forest and shade but the rest is under the open sky.
-If you plan to have lunch near the glacier on a sunny day, you may need sunglasses and possibly a hat.
+– A hat & sunglasses – two-thirds of the trail goes through the forest and shade but the rest is under the open sky.
+If you plan to have lunch near the glacier on a sunny day, you may need sunglasses and hat.

 – Long sleeve shirt -if you think you might be cold.